On forming new goals: Set yourself up for success.

 To save us some disappointment, we need to learn how to set healthy and productive habits for ourselves.
 If we can learn to set goals that are realistic, we can increase the likelihood that we achieve them, and our self-confidence and self-efficacy rises.
 Win win!

-Ask yourself: what is it that I wish to accomplish?
+First, simply ask yourself: what is my goal?
 Pick something that’s challenging, but that you could reasonably accomplish in 4 weeks.

 Sounds pretty idealistic, right?
 Let’s go through an example to make it more tangible:

-Outcome: The best possible outcome is that running becomes a part of my weekly workout routine.
+Positive Outcomes: The most positive outcome is that running becomes a part of my weekly workout routine.
 It’s something that I can alternate with my other exercises; it’s something I can do with my dog; it’s a way to catch up on podcasts.

 - This makes me feel happy and inspired-- I’ll be “a runner” :)))

 Obstacles: My main obstacle right now is that I can’t seem to find a good time to run… It would be convenient to do it after work, but I’m usually exhausted by then.
 Perhaps I could squeeze it in before work, but I’m having trouble figuring out how much time I would need to give myself to eat breakfast, drink water, and come home with enough time to shower before leaving.